wduminy/junder/site/src/swing.md

 ## Architecture

 This module uses a *document driven architecture*.
 The document is a term we use to refer to the state of the application.
 There are a number of different types of elements in the document:
   - The *domain model elements* are entirely independent from the user interface.
-It is implemented in the [Model module](/model).
+They are implemented in the [Model module](/model).
   - The *interface model elements* describe the current state of the user interface; such as which views are open and what objects are selected.
   - The *task model elements* is the state that relates to [background threads](https://docs.oracle.com/javase/tutorial/uiswing/concurrency/worker.html).